NCERT Solutions for Class 10 Civics Chapter 4 Political Parties

 Question 3: Suggest some reforms to strengthen parties so that they perform their functions well?

-Answer 3: Some reforms which could strengthen political parties are:
+Answer: Some reforms that could strengthen political parties are:

 Question 4: What is a political party?